preloader

 1

-For safety reasons, the organizer, in agreement with TOPR, may change or shorten the course or interrupt the competition.
+For safety reasons, the organizer, in agreement with the Tatra Volunteer Rescue Service (TOPR), may alter or shorten the route or interrupt the event.

 2

-In a crisis situation (especially storms over a large area, hail, snowfall), the competition may be postponed to another date.
+In a crisis situation (particularly: storms over a large area, hail, snowfall) or due to force majeure (natural disasters, acts of war, strikes, decisions by state or local authorities, or other circumstances beyond the Organizer’s control), the event may be rescheduled to another date.
 Participants are not entitled to a refund of the registration fee.
-Registered participants automatically receive a place on the start list for the competition on the new date.
-If a participant resigns from the competition on the new date, the organizer will qualify the next person on the waiting list.
+Registered participants will automatically retain their spot on the new event’s start list.
+In case of withdrawal from the event on the new date, the organizer will select a replacement from the waiting list.

 3

-Due to the proximity of the state border, participants must have a valid passport or ID card with them at all times.
+Due to the proximity of the national border, participants must carry a valid passport or ID card at all times.
+This requirement does not apply to participants of the Mini Tatra Sky race.

 4

-Participants are required to comply with the regulations applicable in the Tatra National Park, including the Act of 16 April 2004 on the protection of nature and orders of the Director of the Tatra National Park.
+Competitors are required to adhere to the regulations in place in the Tatra National Park, including the Nature Protection Act of April 16, 2004, and the directives of the Director of the Tatra National Park.

 5